someguynamedjosh/nodespeak/design/syntax.md

         // lambda due to the break statement. value2 = 0;
     };
-    // a call to main() will return 12345 in this case. if (value2 == 256) {
+    // a call to demo() will return 12345 in this case. if (value2 == 256) {
         return 12345;
     } else {